 - a.
-OHSRP is responsible for addressing questions or disagreements regarding the identification of a protocol as a "covered research protocol".
+OHSRP is responsible for addressing questions or disagreements regarding the identification of a protocol as a "Covered Research Protocol".
 OHSRP will consult with others as needed, to provide a final determination. - b.
 When the NIH IRB is the reviewing IRB it will ensure that for all Covered Research Protocols, proof of DEC clearance by the IC DEC has been provided prior to IRB approval (or in the case of an active study, continued approval). - c.
-When the NIH is relying on an external IRB for the review of a Covered Research Protocol, it will ensure that local context information is provided to the reviewing IRB assuring that NIH conflict of interest requirements have been met, consistent with C.8. above. - d.
+When the NIH is relying on an external IRB for the review of a Covered Research Protocol, it will ensure that local context information is provided to the reviewing IRB assuring that NIH conflict of interest requirements have been met, consistent with C.8.above.

+- d.
 The OHSRP or the NIH IRB may request from the Office of Technology Transfer a determination as to whether any individual engaged in a research protocol is or may be expected to receive royalty payments or licensing fees related to the research protocol under review. - e.
 When the NIH IRB is the reviewing IRB, the OHSRP or NIH IRB may ask the NIH PI's DEC whether any NIH investigator has received a conflict of interest waiver from the NIH Director of the conflict of interest requirements allowing participation in the research under review.
-(18 U.S.C. § 208) - f.
+(18 U.S.C. § 208, see also E.3.b.III. above) - f.
 When the NIH is relying on an external IRB for the review of a covered research protocol, the reviewing IRB may request information as to whether any NIH investigator has received a conflict of interest waiver pursuant to 18 U.S.C. § 208 from the NIH Director by filing an Office of Government Ethics (OGE) form 201 with the NIH Freedom of Information Office. - g.
-If the NIH IRB is informed that an NIH investigator has or may receive royalty payments or licensing fees, or has received a waiver from the NIH Director from the conflict of interest requirements related to the research under review, the NIH IRB will consider whether additional measures are required to protect human subjects.

-- I. Such measures may include, but are not limited to: 1) disclosure of government royalty rights related to this research in the informed consent document, or if other circumstances exist in which there may be a financial conflict of interest, a statement that an actual or apparent conflict of interest may exist without identifying any individual(s) or specifying the nature of that conflict, 2) restrictions on performing specific study activities such as obtaining informed consent from subjects, or 3) establishment of an independent data monitoring committee, as appropriate, and consistent with applicable federal law, regulation and policy, including NIH policy. - h.
-When the NIH IRB is informed of a financial conflict of interest for an investigator of a relying institution, the NIH IRB must review the summary of the management plan, if one has been provided, to determine if additional measures (see E.4.g.I. above) are needed to protect human subjects, consistent with the terms of the reliance agreement.
+When the NIH IRB is informed that an NIH investigator has or may receive royalty payments or licensing fees for intellectual property that is the object of the investigation, or has received a waiver from the NIH Director from the conflict of interest requirements related to the research under review, the NIH Protocol Royalty Analysis Committee (PRAC) will consider whether additional measures are required to protect human subjects.
+(See the guideline for Management of real or apparent financial and other conflicts of interests or royalty payments for investigators conducting research being reviewed by the NIH IRB.) - I. Such measures may include, but are not limited to: 1) disclosure of government royalty rights related to this research in the informed consent document, or if other circumstances exist in which there may be a financial conflict of interest, a statement that an actual or apparent conflict of interest may exist without identifying any individual(s) or specifying the nature of that conflict, 2) restrictions on performing specific study activities such as obtaining informed consent from subjects, or 3) establishment of an independent data monitoring committee, as appropriate, and consistent with applicable federal law, regulation and policy, including NIH policy. - h.
+When the NIH IRB is informed of a financial conflict of interest for an investigator of a relying institution, the NIH PRAC will review the summary of the management plan, if one has been provided, to determine if additional measures (see E.4.g.I. above) are needed to protect human subjects, consistent with the terms of the reliance agreement.
 If additional measures are determined to be needed, the NIH will consult with the relying institution.